molpopgen/fwdpy11/doc/pages/types.rst

 .. autoclass:: fwdpy11.SetExponentialGrowth

-   .. automethod:: __init__

-   The following attributes give read-only access to instance data:

-   .. autoattribute:: when
-   .. autoattribute:: deme
-   .. autoattribute:: G

 .. autoclass:: fwdpy11.SetDemeSize

-   .. automethod:: __init__

-   The following attributes give read-only access to instance data:

-   .. autoattribute:: when
-   .. autoattribute:: deme
-   .. autoattribute:: new_size
-   .. autoattribute:: resets_growth_rate

 .. autoclass:: fwdpy11.SetSelfingRate

-   .. automethod:: __init__

-   The following attributes give read-only access to instance data:

-   .. autoattribute:: when
-   .. autoattribute:: deme
-   .. autoattribute:: S

 .. autoclass:: fwdpy11.MassMigration

-   The following attributes give read-only access to instance data:

-   .. autoattribute:: when

-      When the event happens

-   .. autoattribute:: source

-      ID of the source deme

-   .. autoattribute:: destination

-      ID of the destination deme

-   .. autoattribute:: fraction

-      The fraction (proportion) of individuals migrating from `source` to `destination`.

-   .. autoattribute:: move_individuals

-      A boolean.
-If `True`, then individuals are *moved* from `source` to destination.
-If `False`, then they are copied.

-   .. autoattribute:: resets_growth_rate

-      A boolean.
-If `True`, then the event resets the growth rate of *both* `source` and `destination` to :data:`fwdpy11.NOGROWTH`.

 .. autofunction:: fwdpy11.move_individuals

 .. autofunction:: fwdpy11.copy_individuals

 .. autoclass:: fwdpy11.MigrationMatrix

-   .. automethod:: __init__

-   The following attributes give read-only access to instance data:

    .. autoattribute:: shape